1953 French Grand Prix: Background

-Practice/Qualifying
+Entries

+Practice and qualifying

 There was very little activity in the earlier practice sessions, with the Ferrari team only arriving just in time for the final session.
 González was the early pacesetter for Maserati, but was eventually outdone by both Villoresi and Ascari for Ferrari.
 González would again set the fastest time of 2:41.5, but in Bonetto's car, but Ascari would finally take pole position with a time of 2:41.2 late in the session.
 The front row of the 3-2-3 grid was therefore Ascari, Bonetto and Villoresi, with Fangio and González sharing row two.

 The fastest six cars were separated by just 1.3 seconds, with the Ferraris and Maseratis clearly quite evenly matched.
 The first non-Ferrari or Maserati was the Connaught of Prince Bira with 2:53.2, 12 seconds slower than Ascari and around 2 seconds slower than Rosier in the slowest Ferrari.